skaderli/WaveBreaking/README.rst

         git clone https://github.com/skaderli/WaveBreaking.git
         cd /path/to/local/WaveBreaking

-Second, set up the conda environment and install the necessary dependencies:
+Second, set up the conda environment and install the necessary dependencies (this may take some time):

 ..  code-block::